streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 SDK initialization is done preferably in an application context subclass.
 <br>

-- Create subclass of Application or MultiDexApplication(if your code base is big and you need kitkat / minSdkVersion 19) support)
+- Create subclass of Application or MultiDexApplication (if your code base is big and you support API level 19 or 20)

 - Initialize the SDK